The Wreckage (album)

-The Wreckage is the sixth studio album by Will Hoge, released September 29, 2009 by Rykodisc.
+The Wreckage is the sixth studio album by Will Hoge, released on September 29, 2009, by Rykodisc.

 Critical reception

-Andrew Leahey of AllMusic says "he's rarely sounded as convincing as he does here, having suffered enough misery during the previous 12 months to make his blues-influenced songwriting all the more persuasive."
+Andrew Leahey of AllMusic says, "He's rarely sounded as convincing as he does here, having suffered enough misery during the previous 12 months to make his blues-influenced songwriting all the more persuasive."

 Lizza Connor Bowen of American Songwriter writes, "Will Hoge’s aptly titled The Wreckage was born after the Nashville rock and roller was sidelined by an auto accident in 2008.
 With free time to recover and ruminate, Hoge bows a melodic collection with lyrics that lean more toward introspection than his previous work."